digidem/mapeo-core/README.md

 ### `mapeo.observationStream(opts)`

 Returns a stream of observations.
+By default only the most recent forks are returned (e.g. it will will return only one version of each observation id), sorted by timestamp.
 Options for filtering the data can be passed according to the [levelup createReadStream API](https://github.com/Level/levelup#createReadStream).

+Valid `opts` include:

+* `opts.forks` - Defaults to `false`.
+If `true` then if multiple heads/forks
+  exist for an observation ID (e.g. if two users have edited the same observation and then synced) then all forks are returned.
+By default, when `false`, only the most recent fork is returned.

 ### `mapeo.observationList(opts, cb)`

 Returns an array of observations to the given `callback`.
+By default only the most recent forks are returned (e.g. it will will return only one version of each observation id), sorted by timestamp.
 Any errors are propagated as the first argument to the callback.
 Same options accepted as `mapeo.observationStream`.

-Valid `opts` include:

-- `opts.removeForks` - Whether to only return the observation with the newest timestamp, if multiple heads exist for an observation ID.
-Defaults to `false`.

 ### `mapeo.exportData(filename, opts, cb)`

 Exports data from the osm database to the given filename.

-Options:
+Valid `opts` include:

-  * `format`: "geojson" or a "shapefile".
+* `opts.format`: "geojson" or a "shapefile".
 Shapefiles export into zip format.
-  * `presets`: an object that represents the contents of a `presets.json` file
+* `opts.presets`: an object that represents the contents of a `presets.json` file

 ### `mapeo.observationConvert(obs, cb)`